GANs4AO/I2IT4AO/README.md

 Smith, J., Fujii, T., Craney, J., & Gretton, C. (2025). **"Fried Parameter Estimation from Single Wavefront Sensor Image with Artificial Neural Networks,"** https://doi.org/10.48550/arXiv.2504.17029

+We won a runner up prize in the Oracle 2023 Eureka awards: https://blogs.oracle.com/research/post/and-the-winner-of-the-oracle-eureka-award-2023-is-
+See Oracle's write up of this project here: https://blogs.oracle.com/research/post/australian-national-university-helps-astronomers-see-further-with-ai

 .
 .
 .

 **Acknowledgements:**
 This work was supported in part by Oracle Cloud credits and related resources provided by the Oracle for Research program.

-This research was undertaken with the assistance of re- sources from the National Computational Infrastructure (NCI Australia), an NCRIS enabled capability supported by the Australian Government.
+This research was undertaken with the assistance of resources from the National Computational Infrastructure (NCI Australia), an NCRIS enabled capability supported by the Australian Government.

 **Contact:**
 I've finished my PhD, and after quite a bit of searching have not found anywhere to continue this work professionally, although I am aware it is being used in several areas of research, particularly in FSO and AO sensors though this has yet to be acknowledged.
 It remains a hobby where time permits, so if you would like to discuss applications of adaptations please feel free to contact me.
 There is of course a great deal of knowledge that is left out of publications and in this case there is quite a bit, such as that these non-linear ML methods can resolve non-linear control effects such as waffle mode.
 Happy to discuss this work, even just for a chat if someone is interested.
 Thesis is available here: https://doi.org/10.25911/907J-TF20 Final thesis code repo at Zenodo here: https://doi.org/10.5281/zenodo.10042313